Classic 4-Day Inca Trail to Machu Picchu – 2026 Trek

 Optional Hike to Huayna Picchu:

-For those seeking an additional challenge, an optional hike to the summit of Huayna Picchu provides stunning views of Machu Picchu from above.
+For those seeking an additional challenge, an optional hike to the summit of Huayna Picchu offers stunning views of Machu Picchu.

 Cultural Experiences: